freenas/freenas-docs/userguide/install.rst

   support the newer feature flags.

-* The *mps* driver for 6 G Avago SAS HBAs is version 21, which requires phase 20 firmware on the controller and the *mpr* driver for 12 G Avago SAS HBAs is version 13 which requires P12 firmware.
+* The *mps* driver for 6 G Avago SAS HBAs is version 21, which requires phase 20 firmware on the host adapter.
+The *mpr* driver for 12 G Avago SAS HBAs is version 13 which requires P12 firmware.
-  It is recommended to upgrade the firmware before installing %brand% or immediately after upgrading %brand%, using the instructions in :ref:`Alert`.
-Running older firmware can cause many woes, including the failure to probe all of the attached disks, which can lead to degraded or unavailable arrays.
-While you can mismatch your firmware version with a higher version and things will "probably still work", there are no guarantees as that driver and firmware combination is untested.
+  It is recommended to upgrade the firmware before installing %brand% or immediately after upgrading %brand%.
+Follow the instructions shown in :ref:`Alert`.
+Running older firmware can cause many problems, including failure to probe all attached disks, which can lead to degraded or unavailable arrays.
+While firmware can be mismatched with a higher version and things will "probably still work", there are no guarantees due to the driver and firmware combination being untested.

 * If upgrading from 9.3.x, please read the
   `FAQ: Upgrading from 9.3 to 9.10